-As more organizations begin adopting blockchain, there is a tendency for many organizations to develop their own systems with varying characteristics (governance rules, blockchain technology versions, consensus models, etc.).
-These separate blockchains do not work together, and there is currently no universal standard to enable different networks to communicate with each other.
+As more organizations begin adopting blockchain, many tend to develop their own systems with varying characteristics -- governance rules, blockchain technology versions, consensus models, etc. These separate blockchains do not work together, and there is no universal standard to enable different networks to communicate with each other.

 Blockchain interoperability includes the ability to share, see and access information across different blockchain networks without the need for an intermediary or central authority.
 The lack of interoperability can make mass adoption an almost impossible task.

-In a post-pandemic business environment where collaboration across functions and with suppliers and customers is essential, interoperability for blockchain will be critical.
-It is the only way that organizations will truly get the most value out of their blockchain investments.
-The good news is that over the past year we have seen an increasing number of interoperability projects meant to bridge the gap between different blockchains.
+With the impacts of the pandemic, in a business environment where collaboration across functions and with suppliers and customers is more important than ever, blockchain interoperability will be critical.
+It is the only way organizations will truly get the most value out of their blockchain investments.
+Since 2019, researchers reported seeing an increasing number of interoperability projects meant to bridge the gap between different blockchains.
 Many of them are aimed at connecting private networks to each other or to public blockchains.
 These systems will ultimately be more useful to business leaders than prior approaches that focused on public blockchains and cryptocurrency-related tools.

-It would be naive to claim that that these blockchain challenges are not significant barriers to its adoption.
-Broadly speaking, though, many of blockchain's biggest challenges represent growing pains that are common with any new technology.
+It would be naive to claim that these blockchain challenges aren't significant barriers to its adoption.
+Broadly speaking, though, many of blockchain's biggest challenges are just the growing pains that are common with any new technology.
 In making the business case for adoption, blockchain advocates will need to convince their organizations to take the kinds of risks, form the kinds of relationships and make the kinds of tradeoffs that are common in other areas of business.

-Given the benefits that organizations are already deriving from blockchain and the increasing calls for visibility and transparency across and between organizations, blockchain can be a powerful solution once adopted.
+Given the benefits that organizations are already deriving from blockchain and the increasing calls for visibility and transparency between organizations, blockchain could someday be a powerful solution to some longstanding problems.